nickw409/TimeSculptor/deliverables/Report_12.md

 Complete requirements for Deliverable 7

 ## **Decisions**
-Joey: Verification and Acceptance tests for D7
+Joey: Verification and Acceptance tests for D7 <br>
-Noah, Gabe, & Kimberly: Complete an interview for D7 Nick & Izaac: Prioritize developing app for final presentation
+Noah, Gabe, & Kimberly: Complete an interview for D7 <br>
+Nick & Izaac: Prioritize developing app for final presentation